oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ## Retrieve Assets

-From previous tutorial we added asset publishing so we can now search for it so we can consume it later.
-Just after `submitAsset()` function we can add new function that will handle search:
+In the previous tutorial we added asset publishing.
+We can now search for published assets for consumption.
+Just after the `submitAsset()` function we can add a new function that will handle search:

 ```js
 async retrieveAssets() {